Malzahar Build Guide by JoZHa

 The Voidlings is your main damage output in this build.
 They are only affected by your Armor Penetration and 1.0 bonus Attack Damage (not by life steal, attack speed, critical strike or spell vamp).

 - The Voidlings Prioritize attacking champions in this order: Target affected by Nether Grasp > Malefic Visions > Malzahar's Auto-Attacks > The most nearby target/random target.

 - With two to three Voidlings up Malzahar is an exceptional dualist with just your core items.
-If you have Exhaust or Nether Grasp it is really rare that you will end up dying to anyone 1v1.
+If you have Exhaust or Nether Grasp it is really rare that you will end up dying to anyone 1v1 and you can end up winning a 1v2.
 The Voidling's DPS are often stronger then most other people's DPS.

-- If a target gets infected by Malefic Visions and moves out of ally sight range into the fog of war (e.i. a brush or behind an obstacle) the Voidlings will start attack a random target or just stop if there are no targets in range.
+- If a target gets infected by Malefic Visions and moves out of ally sight range into the fog of war (e.i. a brush or behind an obstacle) the Voidling(s) will not follow them into the fog of war and will just attack the most nearby target instead.

 Call Of The Void

-- This spell can be used for checking bushes or checking if jungle monsters are dead or not.
+- This spell can be used for scouting the fog of war (e.i. checking bushes for champions or checking if jungle monsters are up).

 - As AD this spell is mostly useful for the silence and for charging the Voidling counter.
 However it deals some decent AoE Magic damage if you hit multiple targets and can be used for last hitting minions at a long range.

 - Use this skill at the spawn pool at the start of a game to have a Summon Voidling on the next or 2 next spell casts.

 - Try using this skill when out of battle if you don't have a Voidling on next cast.
 This can help your damage output once a fight occurs (Only do this if you can afford the mana cost, don't do this a lot early game if you haven't got your Tear of the Goddess yet).